MicrosoftDocs/PowerShell-Docs/dsc/runAsUser.md

 ---
 ms.date:  06/12/2017
 keywords:  dsc,powershell,configuration,setup
-title:  Running DSC with user credentials
+title:  Use Credentials with DSC Resources
 ---
-# Running DSC with user credentials
+# Use Credentials with DSC Resources

 > Applies To: Windows PowerShell 5.0, Windows PowerShell 5.1